-Cleaning your car with a pressure washerby Victoria Pearson
+Cleaning your car with a pressure washer

 Tips to help you wash your car quickly and safely with a pressure washer.

 Using a pressure washer to clean your car is easier than hand washing, and it uses less water than a hose pipe.

 Why not visit our pressure washer reviews to find out which ones we recommend?

 Set the pressure washer nozzle to the widest and least powerful setting - or remove it altogether - to coat the entire car in a layer of detergent.

 If you don't have a variable nozzle to adjust the power and width of the spray, just stand further away from the car - one metre should be a safe distance to prevent any damage.

-- Find a pressure washer with a long hose, for preference at least 5m long, so you don't have to move it around the car.
+- Find a pressure washer with a long hose (at least 5m long), so you don't have to move it around the car.

 - Try to find a washer with an attachable foamer bottle, as this is easier to use than a container that you have to carry around with you.

 Visit our pressure washer reviews to find out what features each pressure washer offers.